rapid7/vm-console-client-ruby/docs/UserApi.md

 id = 56 # Integer | The identifier of the user.

 opts = {
-  param1: "param1_example" # String | The new password to set.
+  password: "password_example" # String | The new password to set.
 }

 begin